dixonge/gtd/science/Apocalypse-Mirage.md

 Generally speaking, climate change proponents share a belief about the world with environmental apocalyptists: it is fragile!
 Our man-made chemicals are evil, our very bodies consume more than we can produce, and now even the very act of breathing changes the atmospheric balance in a way that dooms the earth.
 Our exhalations are pollution.

-Skeptics, on the other hand, believe CO2 is an important but miniscule part of our atmosphere, one which enables us to live by giving life to plants.
+Skeptics, on the other hand, believe CO2 is an important but minuscule part of our atmosphere, one which enables us to live by giving life to plants.
 Any greenhouse impact it may have is negligible and mostly offset by other factors in our extremely complex and chaotic climate system.

 Up until recently I took the default conservative position of generally laughing and scoffing at climate change/global warming ideas.
 Once I shifted my politics to the left I eventually ran across Greg Craven's infamous video series which caused me to change my opinion on climate change.